ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-area-series/index.md

 ## Stacked Area Series

-If we want the areas to be stacked on top of each other, there are two ways to achieve this:
-- Multiple `'area'` series with `stacked: true` set.
-- One `'area'` series with multiple `yKeys`.
+The `stacked: true` property controls series stacking behaviour.
 For example, to have a stacked area chart that shows changes in market share for the most popular internet browsers we could use a config like this:

 ```js
 series: [